daviddenton/fintrospect/README.md

 Fintrospect is a bolt-on HTTP routing library for use with the <a href="http://twitter.github.io/finagle/" target="_top">Finagle</a>  RPC framework from Twitter.
 It was developed out of a desire to provide a pleasant API for describing HTTP request routing in combination with statically-typed documentation which could be verified at compile time and auto-generated at runtime (and thus avoiding the stale documentation risk that exists with manually written docs).

-Using this library, you can:
+Features:
-- Define individual HTTP routes and compose them into sensible context-based modules.
+- Define individual HTTP routes and combine them into sensible context-based modules.
 - Declare both required and optional parameters to be used in the following locations: ```Path/Header/Query/Form/Body```.
 Retrieval of the parameters is simple and type-safe (```[T]``` for required, ```Option[T]``` for optional).
 Custom datatypes for parameters are supported.
 Also support for typesafe conversions of custom types.
 - Automatically generate documentation in a variety of formats (e.g. <a href="http://swagger.io/" target="_top">Swagger</a> v1.1 and v2.0).
 Pluggable architecture for adding your own format renderers (e.g other JSON, XML).